NBN outages and service status in Tinderbox, Tasmania

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Tinderbox, State of Tasmania
+NBN Issues Reports Near Tinderbox, Tasmania

 Latest outage, problems and issue reports in Tinderbox and nearby locations: